Video Surveillance For Elderly Monitoring And Safety: A Helpful Survey

 - the system has an app which creates a “Share Circle” for all authorized family and caregivers to be able to go and check on activities in a given time period

-- Hive Link monitors the activity patterns of the your loved ones and establishes patterns in their routine – 7 -14 days to establish the patterns
+- Hive Link monitors the activity patterns of your loved ones and establishes patterns in their routine – 7 -14 days to establish the patterns

 - Hive Link alerts you with alerts to your Smartphone when there are any irregularities in your parent’s routine

-- If you parent doesn’t get up at the usual time, doesn’t turn on the kettle, doesn’t open the fridge, gets up at odd times in the night, if the front door or a window opens at night, you will receive alerts as these things aren’t part of their usual routine
+- If your parent doesn’t get up at the usual time, doesn’t turn on the kettle, doesn’t open the fridge, gets up at odd times in the night, if the front door or a window opens at night, you will receive alerts as these things aren’t part of their usual routine

 - there is no device to detect falls or to alert for this